mvsamudrala/AutoEpiCollect/docs/installation.md

 java --version
 ```
 If a Java version number 17 or greater appears, you can move on to the next section.
 Otherwise, please watch the
 videos linked below to install Java on your operating system.
-Make sure to set Java home path in accordance with the
+Make sure to set the Java home path in accordance with
-videos.
+the videos.

 [Windows](https://www.youtube.com/watch?v=SQykK40fFds&t=324s&ab_channel=GeekyScript)